ecg-icas/icas/src/source/reference/put-campaign-budgets.rst

  * - Content-Type
    - ``application/sellside.campaign.budgets-v2+json, application/json``

-Updates the budgets limits for the specified campaign (see :ref:`Campaign Budgets Object <campaign-budgets-object>` for more).
+Creates (if they don't exist) or updates the budgets limits for the specified campaign (see :ref:`Campaign Budgets Object <campaign-budgets-object>` for more).
 If the ``id`` is invalid, i.e., not a positive integer, the server returns *400 Bad Request.*
-Any previous budgets limits on the specified campaign will be overwritten.
+The call is idempotent; any previous budgets limits on the specified campaign will be overwritten.
 All types of budgets (``Daily``, ``Monthly``, ``Total``) should be sent while updating, or an empty object, in which case all types of budgets will be created **-1 (Unlimited**).
 Partial update are not allowed.